Do you have a sweet tooth? Do you constantly fight sugar cravings? This keto birthday cake might be the sweet surprise you’re looking for.

-Good news: Even though you follow a low carb diet, you can still enjoy some of your favorite treats.
+You can still enjoy some of your favorite treats — even though you follow a low-carb diet.
 And while these desserts shouldn’t make up the base of your calories by any means, there’s no reason you can’t indulge on special occasions.

-This delicious chocolate cake with vanilla buttercream serves a group of six, perfect for a small celebration.
-One mouthwatering slice contains:
+This delicious, gluten-free chocolate cake with vanilla buttercream serves a group of six, perfect for a small celebration.
+If you look at the nutrition facts below, you’ll see one mouthwatering slice (or serving size) contains:

 - 10 grams of protein